 The Center for Advocacy & Dispute Resolution

 Four students constitute a team — in each round, two students act as advocates and two as witnesses.
-The students change from advocate to witness from round to round.
-During trial, each student advocate must conduct a direct examination of a witness, a cross examination of a witness, and must present either the opening statement or the closing argument.
+This means two students will be defense and two students will be prosecution.
+All students must perform both advocate and witness roles; “swing” students are not allowed.
+During the trials, each student advocate must conduct a direct examination of a witness, a cross examination of a witness, and present either the opening statement or the closing argument.
+In the following round, those student advocates play the role of witnesses.
 The Federal Rules of Evidence apply.

-The competition consists of three preliminary rounds followed by a quarterfinal round on Saturday morning in which eight teams compete, then a semifinal round Saturday afternoon in which four teams compete.
-The two winners of the semifinal round compete in the championship round on Sunday morning.
-During the three preliminary rounds, each team will prosecute and defend the case at least once.
+The competition consists of two preliminary rounds followed by a quarterfinal round in which eight teams compete, then a semifinal round with four teams competing.
+The two winning semifinal round teams compete in the championship round.
+During the preliminary rounds, each team prosecutes and defends the case.